-Weight and towing affects speed.
+Weight and towing affect speed.
 Have you communicated that with all drivers?

-Plan and discuss dual brake pedals, climbing and descending hills, lane usage, etc. Don’t assume that your workers know how to safely drive on public roads.
+Plan and discuss dual brake pedals, climbing and descending hills, lane usage, etc. Refrain from assuming your workers know how to drive safely on public roads.

 Stop and take a break.
-If you're not getting enough sleep it can become a safety hazard.
-When you're tired your reaction time is slower, you can have trouble remembering things, and are at risk of falling asleep on the job.
-Several studies show lack of sleep and being tired can be compared to being drunk.
-NIOSH posted a study that states being awake for 17 hours is similar to having a blood alcohol content of 0.05%.
+If you're not getting enough sleep, it can become a safety hazard.
+When you're tired, your reaction time is slower, you can have trouble remembering things and you are at risk of falling asleep on the job.
+Several studies show that lack of sleep and being tired can be compared to being drunk.
+NIOSH posted a study that states that being awake for 17 hours is similar to having a blood alcohol content of 0.05%.

-Is vital to keep yourself healthy during harvest.
-Eating small snacks, not skipping meals, and staying hydrated is important.
+It is vital to keep yourself healthy during harvest.
+Eating small snacks, not skipping meals, and staying hydrated are essential.
 Implementing these habits during harvest will provide continuous energy to cope with busy, stressful, and long workdays.
-Don’t forget your sleep!
+Remember your sleep!

-Adequate lighting during pre-dawn and after dusk activities.
+Ensure that you have adequate lighting during pre-dawn and after-dusk activities.

 Have a plan for equipment breakdowns and maintenance.

-If you are working alone, always be sure someone knows where you will be during the day.
-Have a plan if you are injured or equipment breaks down.
+If you work alone, always be sure someone knows where you will be during the day.
+Have a plan if you are injured, or equipment breaks down.